Beirut protesters demand release of bank heist detainees - NewsBreak

 BBC

+DUBAI, United Arab Emirates (AP) — The United Arab Emirates has called on its courts to begin enforcing the judgements of British courts, in a move that could affect the city of Dubai’s status as a haven for the world’s wealthy.
+The decision, which affects all noncriminal civil, financial and marital cases, is already in effect and does not need to be drafted into law.
+“After the new decision … the UAE will not be a safe haven for anyone trying to smuggle their money,” said Hassan Elhais, legal consultant at Alrowad Advocates.
+“If a person was sentenced in a civil case in the UK and they fled to the UAE, they were previously able to keep their money without it being confiscated, their money was protected,” he added.

+Families of 43 missing students protest outside Israel's embassy in Mexico City, demanding extradition of suspect

-Relatives of the 43 Mexican students who disappeared in 2014 protested Wednesday outside Israel's embassy, demanding the extradition of a former top investigator wanted in connection with the case.
-"Israel is protecting Tomas Zeron, a human rights violator who tortured those he detained at the time to build the 'historical truth,'" Meliton Ortega, a representative of the students' families, told AFP.
-Hundreds of protesters gathered outside Israel's embassy in Mexico City, with no visible police presence.
+Relatives of the 43 Mexican students who disappeared in 2014 protested outside Israel's embassy, demanding the extradition of a former top investigator wanted in connection with the case.
+Hundreds gathered outside Israel's embassy in Mexico City on Wednesday, with no visible police presence.
+Some carried pictures of the missing students...

 Comments / 0